gitterHQ/tentacles-streams/README.md

 ## What is Tentacles Streams?

 Tentacles Streams is an adapter for the [Tentacles](https://github.com/gitterHQ/tentacles) GitHub client.
 It takes pagenated results from the GitHub API and returns a stream of results.
+All pages of results will automatically be fetched from GitHub.

 ## Using Tentacles Streams